alisaifee/flask-limiter/doc/source/index.rst

     Dynamic shared limit: when a callable is passed as scope, the return value of the function will be used as the scope.
+Note that the callable takes one argument: a string representing the request endpoint.

       .. code-block:: python

-        def host_scope():
+        def host_scope(endpoint_name):
             return request.host
         host_limit = limiter.shared_limit("100/hour", scope=host_scope)